Davipb/lakesis/README.md

 ## ISA
+Opcodes are composed of two parts: The *instruction* and its *operands*.

 ### Instructions
+Instructions are encoded as a single byte.
+The two most significant bits of the byte indicate how many operands that instruction expects, from 0 `00` to 2 `10` -- the value 3 `11` is reserved and shouldn't be used.
+The remaining lower bits identify the instruction itself.

-First line contains the assembly mnemonic of the instruction, second line contains the opcode of the instruction, third line contains a description of the instruction.
+First line contains the assembly mnemonic of the instruction, second line contains the value of the instruction in hexadecimal after masking out the top two bits, third line contains a description of the instruction.
-Unless otherwise stated, all values following the mnemonic or non-numeric bytes in the opcode are operands (view section below on all available operand addressing modes).
+All values following the mnemonic or non-numeric bytes in the opcode are operands (view section below on all available operands).

 #### Special
 * NOP
 `00`
 Does nothing
+* HALT
+`3F`
+Stops program execution

 #### Arithmetic
 * ADD src, dst